jcoliz/yofi/YoFi.SampleGen/YoFi.SampleGen.Exe/README.md

 ## Options

 * --year &lt;Year&gt;.
 Defaults to current year
-* --all.
-Generate all outputs.
-Must select at least one output or "all".
-* --output &lt;Project&gt;.
+* --project &lt;Project&gt;.
 Output only single project.
 Ok to have multiple --output options for multiple projects.
+If not specified, defaults to generating all projects.
 * --inplace.
 Generate outputs in their correct directories in the project.
-If not included, will generate in current directory
+If not included, will generate in "out" under current directory
+* --help.
+Show usage and options

 The "Project" output is the name of a single project in the YoFi top-level. e.g. "YoFi.AspNet" or "YoFi.Data" for production, or e.g. "YoFi.Core.Tests.Unit" for that test project.